 The largest port on the Black Sea is Contanta’s marine port.
-It is the major entrance gate from east into Europe.
+It’s the major entrance gate from the east into Europe.
 If you choose Constanta as a place of permanent residence, you can visit plenty of other coastal resorts from the city.
 The best ones are Eforie Nord, Costinesti, Vama Veche, Venus Beach and, Mamaia Beach.
 The coast of Romania is a straight line covering 100 km.
 That’s why you can start from Constanta, choosing different beaches whenever you wish.

 The capital of Romania as usual is the most famous city and the most densely populated one.
 It offers everything for everyone – it doesn’t matter what you’re looking for, you’ll most likely find it in Bucharest.
 There are exotic restaurants, dance studios, gyms, and excellent options for entertainment.

 The diversity of career options to choose from makes it a magnet for residents from all over the world.
 The capital offers diversity and the best of everything.
 Buchurest is also the home of prominent universities and the largest airport in Romania.
 The latter is only half an hour drive away from the city centre.